Biden Opposes Conditional Handover of Cyber-criminals

-The possibility of a deal allowing for the conditional handover of cyber-criminals between the United States and Russia has been extinguished by American president Joseph Biden.
+American president Joseph Biden has extinguished the possibility of a deal allowing for the conditional handover of cyber-criminals between the United States and Russia.

 Russian president Vladimir Putin said on June 13 that he would be willing to make an arrangement with the United States whereby the two countries would exchange cyber-criminals in accordance with agreed-upon conditions.